Rules

 "Beneficial Use or Beneficial Purpose" shall mean groundwater use for:

-• (C) any other purpose that is useful and beneficial to the user(s) and does not commit waste as defined in this rule.
+- (C) any other purpose that is useful and beneficial to the user(s) and does not commit waste as defined in these rules.

 "Board" shall mean the Board of Directors of the Hickory Underground Water Conservation District No. 1, consisting of five (5) duly elected members.